cfwheels/wheels-cli/CLI-IMPROVEMENTS-README.md

-# CFWheels CLI Improvements - Rationale
+# Wheels CLI Improvements - Rationale

 ## Background

-The current CFWheels CLI tool provides essential commands for creating and managing CFWheels applications.
+The current Wheels CLI tool provides essential commands for creating and managing Wheels applications.
 However, as modern web development practices evolve, there are opportunities to enhance the CLI to improve developer productivity, code quality, and application performance.

 ## Why These Improvements Matter